-There is no concentration of credit risk as regards trade receivables as the Group has a large number of customers worldwide.
+There is no concentration of credit risk in respect of trade receivables, as the Group has a diversified commercial base comprising a large number of customers spread across different geographies.

-At 31 December 2021 and 2020 the Company has no trade and other receivables discounted at financial institutions.
+At 31 December 2022 and 2021 the Company has no trade and other receivables discounted at financial institutions.